 In order to optimise your account, we encourage you to run targeted tests on your bids, creatives and keywords.
 These small tests are a useful way to measure the impact of changes before applying them to the rest of your account.
-You should track the performance of your experiments carefully.
-If you notice that they aren't performing well after a few days, then you can revise your experiment or remove those changes.
+You should carefully track the performance of your experiments.
+If you notice that they don't perform well after a few days, you can revise your experiment or remove those changes.
 The short-term impact on the quality of your ads will eventually be outweighed by the previous and future performance for that keyword.

 Ad quality is independent of account structure, and the historical performance of your ads is preserved when you restructure your account.
 This is also generally true when moving keywords and ad texts across accounts or into new ones (as the experience from a user's point of view remains the same).

 Some factors that rely on an account's structure may determine whether ads should show for a given search.
 For example:

 - Other keywords in an ad group may be used to better understand the intent of a single keyword that, by itself, may be ambiguous.
 Because of this, adding or removing keywords from an ad group can change the searches that some keywords show on.

 - The budgeting system’s standard delivery method aims to evenly distribute your budget across the entire day.
 Changing your account structure can result in a different volume of traffic now being eligible to serve from that campaign, which results in a corresponding change to budget pacing.